joshRpowell/dockerizing_rails/_assignments/assignment_05.md

-# Assignment 5 - Integrating Postgres
+# Assignment 5 - integrating Postgres
 Before we start, let's clean up.
 Make sure to stop all containers and delete them.
 Either use `docker container ls -a` and `docker container rm` OR `docker container prune` (*if you don't care about any of the containers on your system*)

 ## Configuring the application